comphilip/koreader-wiki/features/Dictionary-support.md

 ### Tips and tricks

 To open word in dictionary, press and hold.
 But, press and hold for more than 3s, it opens menu with more options, as described [here](https://github.com/koreader/koreader/pull/3199).

+Dictionary supports history of searched words, accessible through menu.
+More info can be found [here](https://github.com/koreader/koreader/pull/3161) (with images).